Caring is what we do

 Infection Control Measures:

-- Monitor and screen all residents daily for symptoms of respiratory illness, temperature and oxygen levels.
+- Monitoring and screening residents daily for symptoms of respiratory illness, temperature and oxygen levels.

-- Encourage health care providers to use telehealth when possible.
+- Encouraging health care providers to use telehealth when possible.

 - Requiring all employees to wear face masks and eye protection while providing care.